vidhyadharan-03/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 creating a function
 ### Step 2:
-Get the list which need to be circulated
+Get the list which need to be circulated.
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: